-Whether you are a complete novice or actually understand quite a lot about trading, it is really important to have a clear mind when it comes to getting to grips with the mechanics of your trades.
+Whether you are still learning the ropes or actually understand quite a lot about trading, it is really important to have a clear mind when it comes to getting to grips with the mechanics of your trades.

 The financial markets can often seem overwhelming to a first-timer, so it’s important to educate yourself about the different trading instruments.
 If you read the right content and watch useful webinars – and by the way we have lots of material on demand to guide you right here at FOREX.com – then you can become much more confident about trading.